LWanjiru/ki-news/README.md

 ---
 ### Getting Started
 ---
-This is a front-end application that takes advantage of the functionalities NewsAPI provides.
-The application should be similar to a modern RSS feed that allows you to view all headlines from different news sources and link to the original articles/news on those sources.
+KI-All News is a front-end application that takes advantage of the functionalities NewsApi.org provides.
+The application allows you to view all news headlines from different news sources and link to the original articles/news on those sources.

 To clone this repository and run the app from your computer
 ```